ylletjs/yllet/docs/v2/readme.md

 Yllet is a set of packages for the WordPress API for both React and non-React projects.
 The client is built on top of fetch, you can add your own transport by creating it, you can read more [here](#transport-layers).

+Yllet comes with [tree-shakable](https://webpack.js.org/guides/tree-shaking/) ESM or CJS build available.
+All code are tiny and well tested with both unit and browser tests.

 ## Installation

 To install the WordPress API client